-“NO, the piece of chive, all the way to the left, in back, in that one, isn’t as sharp as the piece of chive in this one!
+“NO, the piece of chive, all the way to the left, in back, in photo 43, isn’t as sharp as the piece of chive in photo 48!
 Can’t you see that??”

 That, in itself, is a two-hour ordeal.

-Then, writing the post – I don’t think I have to elaborate on that.
-When I’m adding one of my BBFL memoirs, add another day, or week, plus an hour or two, to the 8 – unless I hit the deep zone.
-The deep zone is where I sort of astral-project myself back to those teen and young adult years, and I’m reliving it – in it, as I type it.
+Then, writing the post, and I don’t think I have to elaborate on that too much because you can see how much I write.
+But, when I’m adding one of my BBFL memoirs, add another day, or week, plus an hour or two, to the 8 hours – unless I hit the deep zone.
+The deep zone is where I sort of astral-project myself back to those teen and young adult years, and I’m reliving it – actually back in time as I type it.
 As you would expect, I prefer to write about it in that zone.
 It’s a zone I cannot be broken out of until I’m finished.
-Hard to hit that zone very often with work and life in the way - hence the stories being weeks apart most of the time.
+Hard to hit that zone very often with work and life in the way, hence the stories being weeks apart most of the time.

-It’s funny, for someone who is still using free wordpress.com with the same theme I chose in 2008, and the same ugly header I’ve also used from the start, I’m sure picky about every other detail, huh?
+It’s funny, for someone who is still using free wordpress.com with the same theme I chose in 2008, and the same ugly header I’ve also used from the start, I’m sure picky about a lot of tiny details, huh?